qapilothq/Yupiter/README.md

 ## Project Philosophy

-Inspired by Jupiter's moons, each Yupiter agent addresses specific testing scenarios and challenges.
-The goal is to create a cohesive ecosystem of agents that function together while maintaining individual specializations.
+Yupiter is a unified ecosystem of intelligent testing agents, each designed to tackle specific challenges in software testing.
+Inspired by the structured harmony of Jupiter and its moons, Yupiter transforms fragmented, repetitive testing into an organized, scalable, and efficient process.
+Every agent plays a unique role—working together to bring speed, stability, and intelligence to modern software quality assurance.

 ## Current Agents